rodrigoalcarazdelaosa/fisiquimicamente/content/home/2Bach.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear.

 title = "Apuntes"
 subtitle = "2º Bach"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "project"
+  page_type = "apuntes"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.